The most common treatments for canker sores include topical anesthetics and mouthwashes.

 Many people rely on home remedies and lifestyle changes to help treat their canker sores.
 Here are some popular home remedies for canker sores:

 Eating rough, spicy, and acidic foods while you have a canker sore can make it worse.
-Rough foods like nuts, spicy foods, and acidic foods like orange juice can irritate cold sores and cause them to become more painful.
+Rough foods like nuts, spicy foods, and acidic foods like orange juice can irritate canker sores and cause them to become more painful.

 ...Health education, drug info, wellness & more